bejker123/InteractionManager/README.md

 It also gives you the option to stop the player from attacking your pets, others' pets or all tamable mobs.

-These options are easily accessible in the in game 'Interactions' menu.
+If Mod Menu isn't installed these options are easily accessible in the in game 'Interactions' menu.
 As shown above.
-To access them go to Options>Interactions
+To access them go to `Options`>`Interactions`

+If Mod Menu is installed by default the `Interactions` button is hidden.
+And the settings can be changed using Mod Menu.
+To show the `Interacions` button if Mod Menu is installed see the [Config Section](#config).
 <details>
 <summary>Show Image</summary>